chirag-agrawal24/Expense-Tracking-System/README.md

 # Expense Management System
-This is an Expense management system with streamlit as Frontend , FastAPI as Backend and MySQL as Databaase.
+This is an Expense management system with streamlit as Frontend , FastAPI as Backend and MySQL as Database.

 ## Project Structure